everywhere-computer/docs/src/content/docs/who-participates.md

 There are many ways to get involved.

-## As an Operator

-Because they run _everywhere,_ Homestar nodes are ready to be operated at a wide array of scales.
-We encourage you to do so!
-At any scale, operating your nodes privately or connecting into the open Everywhere Computer network is your choice.
+## App Developers: Save Time, Money and Headaches

+Get your app deployed with high resilience, fast execution, and zero deployment.
+Achieve the certainty and portability you desire without needing to be a dev ops expert.
+Leverage a network of functions and workflows already optimized for the outcomes you need.

+## Operators: Earn by Powering The Network

+Connect your nodes to our open network for compensation or opt for a private setup.
+Operators are needed everywhere, at every scale:

-* **Home-scale:** Run a Homestar node on your local machine or personal cloud account as we boot up the network.
-No matter how you participate in the Everywhere Computer, you'll start as a home-scale operator.
-And it's easy to do.
+* **Home-scale:** Within 5 minutes, run a node on your personal machine.
+Everyone starts as a home-scale operator.
-* **Area-scale:** eg. factories, warehouses, neighbourhoods, cities
+* **Area-scale:** Serve one specific locale: _eg. factories, warehouses, neighbourhoods, cities._
-* **World-scale:** eg. hyperclouds, telco infrastructure, logistics networks, global commons
+* **World-scale:** Serve many locales: _eg. hyperclouds, telco infrastructure, logistics networks, global commons._

 No matter your eventual scale, the best place to start is by [running a local node](getting-started/setup-your-local-node).
-If you'd like to learn more about area-scale and world-scale setups, book a call with us: [https://calendly.com/everywherecomputer/product](https://calendly.com/everywherecomputer/product)
+If you'd like to learn more about area-scale and world-scale setups, [book a call with us](https://calendly.com/everywherecomputer/product).

-## As a Function Author
+## Function Authors: Monetize Your Code

-Try your hand at writing functions and workflow templates for the Everywhere Computer.
-They compile to Wasm (WebAssembly) and can be run by anyone in the network.

-* **Front-End Devs:** Get backend capabilities that run local-first, on your users' devices, and run at scale on the Everywhere Computer when needed.
-* **Rust(aceans):** Rust is the native language of our Homestar nodes, and is ready for you to author in today.
-* **JavaScript:**  <mark style="background-color:green;">coming soon</mark> Track the progress on our [Roadmap](https://github.com/orgs/everywhere-computer/projects/1)
-* **Python:**  <mark style="background-color:green;">coming soon</mark> Track the progress on our [Roadmap](https://github.com/orgs/everywhere-computer/projects/1)
-* **BYOL (Bring Your Own Language):** For languages that support Wasm & the Wasm component model, you can write and deploy to the Everywhere Computer today. _And,_ for those that don't, the path is open for you to develop a language integration on your own by supporting Wasm & the Wasm component model.
+Share your functions and workflows, from front-end enhancements to powerful backend capabilities that scale.
+Write functions in Rust, JavaScript and Python today.
+As more languages are supported by the [Wasm component model](https://component-model.bytecodealliance.org/language-support.html), they will just work.

 You can get started [writing custom functions](getting-started/write-a-custom-function) right now, and soon we'll have a global registry for you to publish them to.

-If you've got a burning need for JavaScript and Python support today, or you're interested in developing your own language integration, please book a call: [https://calendly.com/everywherecomputer/product](https://calendly.com/everywherecomputer/product)

-## As a Service Provider
+## Service Providers: Profit From Your Expertise

-Beyond authoring functions, and operating nodes, there are a variety of services participants in the network will need.&#x20;

-* **Consulting:** Auditing, workflow optimization and custom functions are just a few examples.
-* **Tooling:** Curated registries, observability platforms and IDE integrations.
-* **Cloud Services (aka IaaS, BaaS, PaaS and SaaS):**  The Everywhere Computer is compatible with any UCAN-enabled service endpoint.
+Our network thrives on diverse services: consulting, tooling, and cloud services — if it’s [UCAN-enabled](https://ucan.xyz), it fits right in.

-If you're interested in providing services to the Everywhere Computer community, book a call with us: [https://calendly.com/everywherecomputer/product](https://calendly.com/everywherecomputer/product)
+If you're interested in providing services to the Everywhere Computer community, [book a call with us](https://calendly.com/everywherecomputer/product).